perfectyorg/perfecty-push-wp/README.txt

 == Changelog ==

+= 1.1.4 =
+* Open subscription dialog if the bell is clicked and the user is not subscribed.
+* Move icon to an svg tag in the HTML as suggested by @stkuhn.

 = 1.1.3 =
 * IP address collection is disabled by default.
 It can be enabled using the "Enable and collect data from users" option in the Segmentation settings.
 * Added option to hide the bell after the users have subscribed.